Jean-Marie Le Pen: National Front

+Le Pen dismissed the hearing as a 'mockery' and an 'ambush' and accused Ms. Le Pen of pulling the strings from afar.
+'It's dirty to kill your own daddy, so she didn't kill daddy directly, she did it through her henchman,' Mr. Le Pen told French radio at the time.
+The elder Le Pen was a persistent problem for his daughter as she tried to smooth over the overt racism and xenophobia of the party's past.
+The final straw came in April when he rehashed familiar comments about the gas chambers and said France should get along with Russia to save the 'white world'.
+Ms. Le Pen then openly split with her father, saying he was committing 'political suicide'.
+But he vowed to 'reconquer' the party he founded in 1972.

-On 4 May 2015, Le Pen was suspended from the party after refusing to attend his disciplinary hearing for describing the gas chambers, used in concentration camps during the Holocaust, as a "detail" of history.
-A French court decided in June to cancel this suspension; although the members of the party were to hold a vote to accept or reject a whole series of measures aiming at changing the National Front's status, including Le Pen's Honorary Presidency.
-On July 10, another French court ruled to suspend the vote two days beforehand and urged the party to organize an in-person Congress, as Le Pen sued the National Front again.
+A French court decided in June 2015 to cancel his suspension; although the members of the party were to hold a vote to accept or reject a whole series of measures aiming at changing the National Front's status, including Le Pen's honorary presidency.
+On 10 July another French court ruled to suspend the vote two days beforehand and urged the party to organize an in-person Congress, as Le Pen sued the National Front again.
 The party decided to appeal against both of these decisions.
-The FN then decided, on July 29, to count the votes on the suppression of Le Pen's Honorary Presidency, which showed that 94% of the members were in favor of this decision.
+The FN then decided, on 29 July, to count the votes on the suppression of Le Pen's Honorary Presidency, which showed that 94% of the members were in favour of this decision.
 However, due to the legal challenges to the FN's removal of Le Pen as its honorary president, he continued to officially hold the position.

 In August 2015, Le Pen was expelled from the National Front after a special party congress.
-He has since founded the Comités Jeanne.
+He later founded the Comités Jeanne.

+Blue, White and Red Rally

+Blue, White and Red Rally (Rassemblement Bleu Blanc Rouge) is a French nationalist political association founded by Le Pen on 5 September 2015 after his August expulsion from the FN.
+He told supporters in the city: 'You will not be orphans.
+We can act in a similar way to the FN, even if we are not part of it.'

+He confirmed he would support his granddaughter Marion Maréchal-Le Pen for the next regional elections and that he wanted to influence the National Front's ideology with his association.
+He also praised Marine Le Pen's speech in Marseille on 6 September 2015, describing it as "lepéniste".